-- voids CC&R and other governing document provisions that require minimum lease terms of longer than 30 days, such as provisions that require minimum six month or one year leases;
+- voids CC&R and other governing document provisions that require minimum rental terms of longer than 30 days, such as provisions that require minimum six month or one year leases;

-- voids provisions that cap rentals at less than 25% of the homes, with ADUs and JADUs largely exempt from higher caps;
+- voids provisions that cap rentals at less than 25% of the homes, with accessory and junior accessory dwelling units exempt from higher caps;

 - voids provisions that prohibit new owners from leasing;

 - voids provisions that “unreasonably restrict” renting or leasing, which could include any provision that interferes with an owner’s ability to exercise those rights; and

 - requires HOAs to amend their CC&Rs and other governing documents by December 31, 2021 to remove voided provisions or face damages claims and civil penalties of up to $1,000.